 This publicity controversy is still playing out and the film may be pulled from its theatrical premiere next year for some other distribution.
 It’s the worst nightmare for film distributors to have a movie engulfed by an unexpected and unwanted controversy connected to one of its elements.
 Zegler also ripped famed businessman and Trump supporter Elon Musk, and supports the Hamas side of the war in Gaza-Israel.

 “Publicists constantly struggle with handling bad press that results from the questionable behavior of talent” unrelated to the film itself, notes the third edition of academic/business book “Marketing to Moviegoers.”
-Examples over the years are Brad Pitt denigrating his ex-wife in 2011 during that sucked some of the air out of the publicity campaign for his “Moneyball,” Mel Gibson getting busted in 2006 for drunk driving adjacent to the release of his “Apocalypto” and Robin Williams playfully mocking pedophile clergy during an interview promoting “License to Wed” in 2007.
+Examples over the years are Brad Pitt denigrating his ex-wife in 2011 that sucked some of the air out of the publicity campaign for his “Moneyball,” Mel Gibson getting busted in 2006 for drunk driving adjacent to the release of his “Apocalypto” and Robin Williams playfully mocking pedophile clergy during an interview promoting “License to Wed” in 2007.

 Disney created this Snow White property to join its legion of film, TV, theme park, merchandise and other incarnations to maintain its informal bear-hug on the pretty girl facing peril.
 The Snow White yarn is based on an old German fairy tale, and thus is in the public domain and is not copyrighted by anyone.